Stop. Breathe. Talk. in Action

 As we come into the busy-ness of the holiday season, we asked a special guest blogger (Kristi Cooper) with expertise in stress relieving techniques, to help us share some thoughts with you on how to breathe more through the next couple of months.

 I remember being so frustrated at not being able to calm a crying baby that I walked outside and around the house several times before I was calm!
 Stress levels rise for parents and children for a variety of reasons.
 Children take their cues from parents and when parents’ are feeling out of control, children will sense the stress and respond with clinginess, crying, and other comfort seeking behaviors.
 As a young parent, I knew that removing myself and calming down was important.
-I just wish I had had a few more self-calming tools in my repertoire at the time!
+I just wish I had had a few more self-calming tools in my repertoire at the time.
+If you’re stressed as a parent as well, you can try unwinding with products from discountciggs.
+Those who prefer vaping or smoking cannabis products may consider using this Guide to Joint Sizes.

 Now I know that some very simple breathing techniques can lower my heart rate and take the stress down a notch!
 To calm yourself and a child, start by noticing your heart beat.
 It is probably racing like your child’s!
 Now take a deep cleansing breath and pay attention to each inhale and exhale, slowing down each exchange for about 10 breaths.
 To help you pay attention you can silently count to 4 on each inhale and count to 6 on each exhale.
 This will slow down your breathing and heart rate and bring down your child’s anxiety level at the same time.
 You can teach your child this technique as well, asking them to imagine their belly as a balloon blowing it up gently on each inhale.
 On the exhale, they can imagine blowing a cloud across the sky.
 Pinwheels or blowing bubbles are also good ways for a child to regulate their breath, thus reducing the stress response.